ILA

 Port of Miami, Florida

-OSHA documented a longshore worker being run over and killed by a Liebherr LHM crane in a prohibited danger zone where visibility was limited.
+OSHA documented a longshore worker struck by a Liebherr LHM crane in a prohibited danger zone where visibility was limited.

-Key Takeaway: Blind spots and weak exclusion-zone control can kill.
+Key Takeaway: Blind spots and weak exclusion-zone control put workers at risk.

 Moving Equipment